 Our planet is a busy place—full of peaks, valleys, natural habitats, and human-made objects.
-When navigating Earth’s varied terrain, digital elevation data brings these highs, lows, and features into view.
+Digital elevation data brings these highs, lows, and features into view.

-By providing you with a visualization of the landscape in question with elevation data, you can estimate areas most vulnerable to sea-level rise, spot vegetation encroachment, and avoid eyesores when urban planning.
+By visualizing landscapes as elevation data, you can estimate areas most vulnerable to sea-level rise, spot vegetation encroachment, and avoid problems (real ones, or just eyesores) during urban planning.

-There are many ways to model elevation, and we’re going to focus on three digital elevation dataset in particular:
+There are lots of ways to model elevation, and we’re going to focus on three digital elevation dataset in particular:

 What are digital elevation models (DEM)?